 A group of alleles called the FADS gene (or genes) has been identified that may modulate the D6D activity.
 DNA was extracted from the participants to quantify the alleles.

 [Include this?: Dietary intake of LA and ALA is thought to be best around a 1-to-1 ratio.
-The current Western diet is approximately 20-30-to-1 ratio (greater levels of LA)....]
+The current Western diet is approximately 20-30-to-1 ratio (greater levels of LA)....]Maybe not to this detail, but the context of concerns about dietary ratios would be needed to place the intervention into context.

 [For clarity right now:]